MicrosoftDocs/visualstudio-docs/docs/javascript/linting-javascript.md

 ## Installing ESLint dependencies

-Once linting has been enabled, the necessary dependencies need to be installed.
+Once linting is enabled, the necessary dependencies need to be installed.
 This includes the [ESLint `npm` package](https://www.npmjs.com/package/eslint).
 This package can be installed locally in each project where you want to enable linting, or you can install it globally using `npm install -g eslint`.
-However, a global installation isn't recommended as plugins or shareable configs always need to be installed locally).
+However, a global installation isn't recommended because plugins and shareable configs always need to be installed locally.

-Depending on the files you want to lint, additional [ESLint plugins](https://eslint.org/docs/latest/user-guide/configuring/plugins) may be needed; e.g.: [TypeScript ESLint](https://typescript-eslint.io/) enables ESLint to run on TypeScript code, including rules that are specific to the extra type information.
+Depending on the files you want to lint, additional [ESLint plugins](https://eslint.org/docs/latest/user-guide/configuring/plugins) may be needed.
+For example, you may need [TypeScript ESLint](https://typescript-eslint.io/), which enables ESLint to run on TypeScript code and includes rules that are specific to the extra type information.

 When ESLint is enabled but the ESLint `npm` package isn't found, a gold bar is displayed that allows you to install ESLint as a local `npm` development dependency.
-Similarly, when no `.eslintrc` file has been found, a gold bar is displayed to run a configuration wizard that will install the plugins applicable to the current project.
+Similarly, when no *.eslintrc* file has been found, a gold bar is displayed to run a configuration wizard that will install the plugins applicable to the current project.

 ![Install ESLint gold bar](./images/vs-2022/no-package-goldbar.png)
 ![Run ESLint wizard gold bar](./images/vs-2022/no-config-goldbar.png)